doremifasollasi/ETL_OpenWeatherMap_Ukraine/README.md

 # ETL_OpenWeatherMap_Ukraine
-Pet-project for to demonstrate knowledge and skills.
+Pet project to demonstrate knowledge and skills in data engineering

 ## Details about this project.
 Here are steps to get started: